 Dec.
-28, 29, 30, 31.-Great heats, and no breeze, so that there was no stirring abroad, except in the evening, for food; this time I spent in putting all my things in order within doors.
+28, 29, 30.-Great heats, and no breeze; so that there was no stirring abroad, except in the evening, for food.
+This time I spent in putting all my things in order within doors.

 January 1.-Very hot still: but I went abroad early and late with my gun, and lay still in the middle of the day.
-This evening going farther into the valleys which lay towards the centre of the island, I found there were plenty of goats, though exceedingly shy, and hard to come at; however, I resolved to try if I could not bring my dog to hunt them down.
+This evening, going farther into the valleys which lay towards the centre of the island, I found there was plenty of goats, though exceedingly shy and hard to come at; however, I resolved to try if I could not bring my dog to hunt them down.

 Jan.
-2.-Accordingly, the next day I went out with my dog, and set him upon the goats; but I was mistaken, for they all faced about upon the dog, and he knew his danger too well, for he would not come near them.
+2.-Accordingly, the next day I went out with my dog, and set him upon the goats; but I was mistaken, for they all faced about upon the dog; and he knew his danger too well, for he would not come near them.

 Jan.
-3.-I began my fence, or wall; which, being still jealous of my being attacked by somebody, I resolved to make very thick and strong.
+3.-I began my fence, or wall, which, being still jealous of my being attacked by somebody, I resolved to make very thick and strong.

-N.B.-This wall being described before, I purposely omit what was said in the journal; it is sufficient to observe that I was no less time than from the 3rd. of January to the 14th. of April working, finishing, and perfecting this wall, though it was no more than about twenty-four yards in length, being a half-circle, from one place in the rock to another place, about eight yards from it. the door of the cave being in the centre behind it.
+N.B.-This wall being described before, I purposely omit what was said in the journal; it is sufficient to observe, that I was no less time than from the 3d of January to the 14th of April, working, finishing, and perfecting this wall, though it was no more than about twenty-four yards in length, being a half circle from one place in the rock to another place about eight yards from it, the door of the cave being in the centre behind it.

-All this time I worked very hard, the rains hindering me many days, nay, sometimes weeks together; but I thought I should never be perfectly secure till this wall was finished; and it is scarce credible what inexpressible labour everything was done with, especially the bringing piles out of the woods, and driving them into the ground; for I made them much bigger than I needed to have done habitation; and it was very well I did so, as may be observed hereafter, upon a very remarkable occasion.
+All this time I worked very hard, the rains hindering me

+many days, nay, sometimes weeks together; but I thought I should never be perfectly secure until this wall was finished; and it is scarce credible what inexpressible labour everything was done with, especially the bringing piles out of the woods, and driving them into the ground; for I made them much bigger than I need to have done.

-When this wall was finished, and the outside double-fenced, with a turf wall raised up close to it, I persuaded myself that if any people were to come on shore there, they would not perceive anything like a
+When this wall was finished, and the outside double fenced with a turf wall raised up close to it, I persuaded myself, that if any people were to come on shore there, they would not perceive anything like a habitation; and it was very well I did so, as may be observed hereafter, upon a very remarkable occasion.